 At the same time, many optimization problems in machine learning or image analysis have the form of minimization of a finite sum of functions and are solved by second-order methods \cite{zhang2015DiSCO,rodomanov2016superlinearly}.
-A more general setting, which contains the finite-sum setting as a special case, is the setting of general stochastic optimization, for which second-order methods are also developed in the literature \cite{tripuraneni2018stochastic}.
-Tensor methods for such problems are also developed, but with the focus on non-convex problems \cite{bellavia2018adaptive,lucchi2019stochastic}. \pd{Thus, motivated by the lack of results on tensor methods for stochastic convex optimization, in this paper we study stochastic convex optimization problems, develop tensor methods for this setting.
+A more general setting,for which the finite-sum setting is a special case, is the setting of general stochastic optimization, for which second-order methods are also developed in the literature \cite{tripuraneni2018stochastic} for non-convex problems.
+Tensor methods for such problems are also developed, but with the focus on non-convex problems \cite{bellavia2018adaptive,lucchi2019stochastic}.
+Thus, motivated by the lack of results on tensor methods for stochastic convex optimization, in this paper, we study stochastic convex optimization problems and develop tensor methods for this setting.
 We do this by a more general framework of Inexact Tensor Methods, which use inexact values of higher-order derivatives.
-First, we analyze such methods under a particular condition for the inexactness in the derivatives, and, then, we show how to satisfy this condition in the setting of stochastic optimization and propose a stochastic tensor method for convex optimization.}
+First, we analyze such methods under a particular condition on the inexactness in the derivatives, and, then, we show how to satisfy this condition in the setting of stochastic optimization and propose a stochastic tensor methods for convex optimization.